Jump to section

 $750

-Because pyuria itself is a symptom of another disease, dogs will not show clinical signs of the condition.
-Most dogs with a urinary tract infection, which is the most common cause of pyuria, are asymptomatic, but some may present symptoms arising from the underlying cause.
+Because pyuria itself is a symptom of another disease, dogs will not show clinical signs of the pyuria alone.
+Some dogs with a urinary tract infection, which is the most common cause of pyuria, are asymptomatic, but most will present with symptoms..
 These clinical signs include:

 A urine culture is the standard diagnostic tool for discovering a urinary tract infection.
 The presence of pyuria, with or without accompanying bacteria, will be discovered through the urinalysis.
 A leukocyte esterase reaction tests for white blood cells in a dog's urine and will reveal pyuria if present.

-Depending on the cause of the pyuria, recovery and management may be different.
+Depending on the cause of the pyuria, recovery and management may vary.
 Provide your dog with a quiet place to rest regardless of the treatment, and make sure he has access to fresh water.
 If the veterinarian has prescribed medication, administer the full dose according to instructions.
+Always finish the course.
 Monitor your dog for worsening or new symptoms during this time, and let the veterinarian know if anything changes.

-In most cases, the veterinarian may recommend or strongly suggest a follow-up examination to ensure that the treatment is working and that your dog is recovering.
-This exam may include a urinalysis to test for pyuria and to check that the urinary tract infection has resolved.
+In most cases, the veterinarian may recommend a follow-up examination to ensure that the treatment is working and that your dog is recovering.
+This exam may include a urinalysis to test for pyuria and to check that any urinary tract infection has resolved.

 Pyuria Average Cost